ese5180/iot-venture-f25-mesh/README.md

 ### Hardware Requirements Specification

+#### **Overview**

+The system hardware consists of a low-power microcontroller, multiple sensors for pressure, temperature, humidity, and an IMU for motion detection, along with a power management unit with a rechargeable battery.
+These hardware modules are integrated to support real-time monitoring and reliable data transmission.

+#### **Definitions, Abbreviations**

+**SoC** - System on Chip

+**BLE** - Bluetooth Low Energy

+**I2C** - Inter-Integrated Circuit (communication bus)

+**IMU** - Inertial Measurement Unit

+**RH** - Relative Humidity

+**Bruxism** - Teeth grinding or clenching during sleep

+#### **Functionality**

-#### **HRS 01 – Core Microcontroller**
-- The system shall utilize a low-power SoC with integrated Bluetooth Low Energy for device pairing, data synchronization, and multiple interfaces (I2C, SPI, UART) to connect with sensors and peripheral modules.
+**HRS 01 – Core Microcontroller.** The system shall utilize a low-power SoC with integrated BLE for device pairing, data synchronization, and multiple interfaces (I2C) to connect with sensors and peripheral modules.

-#### **HRS 02 – Oral Pressure Sensor**
-- The system shall include a high-sensitivity pressure sensor to detect bite force and occlusion changes inside the mouthguard, enabling the identification of bruxism events and data recording when thresholds are exceeded.
+**HRS 02 – Oral Pressure Sensor.** A high-sensitivity pressure sensor shall detect bite force and occlusion changes to identify bruxism events and record data when thresholds are exceeded.
+The sensor shall communicate with the microcontroller via the I2C bus.

-#### **HRS 03 – Oral Temperature and Humidity Sensor**
-- The system shall monitor intraoral temperature within 30°C–40°C and humidity within 70%–100% RH to provide accurate real-time data on oral environmental changes for health assessment and comfort analysis.
+**HRS 03 – Oral Temperature and Humidity Sensor.** The system shall monitor intraoral temperature within 30°C–40°C and humidity within 70%–100% RH for health and comfort analysis.
+The sensor shall communicate with the microcontroller via the I2C bus.

-#### **HRS 04 – IMU Sensor**
-- The system shall include a six-axis IMU to capture head movements and sleep posture changes, supporting sleep quality analysis and the detection of abnormal sleeping behaviors.
+**HRS 04 – IMU Sensor.** A six-axis IMU shall track head movements and sleep posture, supporting sleep quality analysis and detection of abnormal behaviors.
+The sensor shall communicate with the microcontroller via the I2C bus.

-#### **HRS 05 – Power Management**
-- The system shall adopt a low-power design with a rechargeable battery to support extended standby time and continuous overnight operation.
+**HRS 05 – Power Management.** The system shall feature low-power design with a rechargeable battery for extended standby and overnight operation.

-#### **HRS 06 – Structure and Materials**
-- The device shall use biocompatible, medical-grade materials with moisture and corrosion protection to ensure safe, comfortable, and durable intraoral use.
+**HRS 06 – Structure and Materials.** The device shall use biocompatible, medical-grade materials with moisture and corrosion resistance for safe, durable intraoral use.

 ### Software Requirements Specification